HansonSoftware/cs-neetcode/README.md

 Install `dotnet` with your distros package manager.

-I use Arch (btw) so I'll install it using pacman.
+I use Arch (btw), so I'll install it using pacman.

 ```sh
 sudo pacman -S dotnet-runtime dotnet-sdk